ronnieeeeee/supermemo/README.md

 * http://www.supermemo.com
 * http://www.supermemo.eu

+## A brief description of the SM-2 algorithm.

-# The algorithm requires four inputs
+### The algorithm requires four inputs

 The algorithm requires four inputs: `quality`, `repetitions`, `previous ease factor`, and `previous interval`.
 The last three inputs are taken from the output of a previous call to SM-2.
 (On the first call, default values are used.)